-The CMO Office or Third Party Service shall, prior to the expiration date of the present Medical Staff appointment of each Medical Staff member, provide such Medical Staff member with a reappointment application packet for use in considering reappointment.
-The reappointment application packet shall include the KAPER B application form and for UK faculty or staff, the CAQH application form, each mandated by the Commonwealth of Kentucky.
-Each Medical Staff member who desires reappointment shall send his/her reappointment packet to the Chair or the Third Party Service in the same manner as a new application is submitted.
+6.5.1 The CMO Office or Third_Party Service shall, prior to the expiration date of the present Medical Staff appointment of each Medical Staff member, provide such Medical Staff member with a reappointment application packet for use in considering reappointment.
+The reappointment application packet shall include the applicable Commonwealth of Kentucky mandated application(s) or form(s).
+Each Medical Staff member who desires reappointment shall send his/her reappointment packet to the Chair or the Third_Party Service in the same manner as a new application is submitted.
 Failure to return the completed packet after a second written notice shall result in automatic termination of membership at the expiration of the member's current term.